 Every time I saw a C6 on the road I would say “That will be my next car”.
-It's exclusive and different from everything else on the road, the design looks timeless and it's a car that was made for silent and comfort.
+It's exclusive and different from everything else on the road, the design looks timeless and it's a car that was made for silence and comfort.
 Citroën uses the legendary hydropneumatic suspension that filters road imperfections and give you that “magic carpet ride” feeling.

 So, less vibrations, less rattles.
 But Citroën took special care and added laminated side windows and deadening materials to keep the air borne noise low.

 With a lot of equipment that I deemed necessary, like electric seats with memory, dimming rear view mirrors and leather everywhere this was the perfect car for me.
-Also had some nice features like the HUD that shows the car speed and other information on the front window and the AFIL that vibrates your bottom when you go over a white line on the road without indicating.
+Also had some nice features like the HUD that shows the car speed and other information on the front window and the AFIL that vibrates your bottom when you go over a white line on the road without using your indicators.

 The only problem is that Portugal is going thru a diesel fever so I couldn't find any C6 with a petrol engine.
 A petrol engine is quieter, has a decent engine sound, cheaper to maintain and if converted to LPG much cheaper to run.

 But I really wanted a C6 so I went for the V6 model with an automatic transmission.
 More power, more torque, less noise.
 I found a nice 2.7 HDi Exclusive in Bleu Mauritius with the Wadibis interior, traded the 406 Coupé and got myself a new car.

 The car is quite silent as it comes from factory, but not as silent as the 406.
 The idea was to keep it without any deadening, but the engine noise of a tractor, as all diesel engines sound, was getting on my nerves, so I added Dynamat to the bonnet.

 But the drivers side door limiter needed to be replaced, and the door card had to come off, so why not add some Dynamat to the door?